-The MWR Digital Library is packed full of offerings for children and teenagers as well, including:
+The library is packed with offerings for children and teenagers as well, including:

 - ScienceFlix, which offers more than 50 complete units of study with hands-on science projects, videos and interactive features.

-- National Geographic offers issues dating back to 1888.
-National Geographic Kids and National Geographic: People, Animals, World offers text books, videos, maps and images.
+- National Geographic offers issues dating to 1888.
+National Geographic Kids and National Geographic: People, Animals, World offers textbooks, videos, maps and images.

 Encourage your service member to visit the MWR Digital Library and browse its extensive offerings.

 Your service member works hard and deserves convenient and affordable ways to relax and have fun while off duty.
 MWR works to meet the needs and interests of the military community with its wide variety of programs and services.
 Have your service member check out their local MWR services and programs to make the most of their military life.